ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/indexing-spatial-data.js.markdown

       * QuadPrefixTree

 * __By default__, the `GeoHashPrefixTree` strategy is used with `GeoHashLevel` set to __9__.
-  Use the `Spatial` method from `AbstractIndexCreationTask` to modify this setting.
+  Use the `spatial` method to modify this setting.

 * The performance cost of spatial indexing is directly related to the tree level chosen.
   Learn more about each strategy [below](../indexes/indexing-spatial-data#spatial-indexing-strategies).